Plutonium: Toxicity

-There are two aspects to the harmful effects of plutonium: the radioactivity and the heavy metal poison effects.
-Isotopes and compounds of plutonium are radioactive and accumulate in bone marrow.
+There are two aspects to the harmful effects of plutonium: radioactivity and heavy metal poisoning.
+Plutonium compounds are radioactive and accumulate in bone marrow.
 Contamination by plutonium oxide has resulted from nuclear disasters and radioactive incidents, including military nuclear accidents where nuclear weapons have burned.
 Studies of the effects of these smaller releases, as well as of the widespread radiation poisoning sickness and death following the atomic bombings of Hiroshima and Nagasaki, have provided considerable information regarding the dangers, symptoms and prognosis of radiation poisoning, which in the case of the Japanese survivors was largely unrelated to direct plutonium exposure.

-During the decay of plutonium, three types of ionizing radiation are released, namely alpha, beta, and gamma.
+The decay of plutonium, releases three types of ionizing radiation: alpha (α), beta (β), and gamma (γ).
 Either acute or longer-term exposure carries a danger of serious health outcomes including radiation sickness, genetic damage, cancer, and death.
-The danger increases with the amount of exposure.
-Alpha radiation can travel only a short distance and cannot travel through the outer, dead layer of human skin.
-Beta radiation can penetrate human skin, but cannot go all the way through the body.
-Gamma radiation can go all the way through the body.
+The danger increases with the amount of exposure. α-radiation can travel only a short distance and cannot travel through the outer, dead layer of human skin. β-radiation can penetrate human skin, but cannot go all the way through the body. γ-radiation can go all the way through the body.

-Even though alpha radiation cannot penetrate the skin, ingested or inhaled plutonium does irradiate internal organs.
-Alpha particles generated by inhaled plutonium have been found to cause lung cancer in a cohort of European nuclear workers.
+Even though α radiation cannot penetrate the skin, ingested or inhaled plutonium does irradiate internal organs. α-particles generated by inhaled plutonium have been found to cause lung cancer in a cohort of European nuclear workers.
 The skeleton, where plutonium accumulates, and the liver, where it collects and becomes concentrated, are at risk.
 Plutonium is not absorbed into the body efficiently when ingested; only 0.04% of plutonium oxide is absorbed after ingestion.
 Plutonium absorbed by the body is excreted very slowly, with a biological half-life of 200 years.
 Plutonium passes only slowly through cell membranes and intestinal boundaries, so absorption by ingestion and incorporation into bone structure proceeds very slowly.
-Donald Mastick accidentally swallowed a small amount of Plutonium(III) chloride, which was detectable for the next thirty years of his life, but appeared to suffer no ill effects.
+Donald Mastick accidentally swallowed a small amount of plutonium(III) chloride, which was detectable for the next thirty years of his life, but appeared to suffer no ill effects.